City-of-Helsinki/open-city-profile-ui/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+Note that running built application locally you need to generate also `public/env-config.js` file.
+It can be done with `yarn update-runtime-env`.
+By default it's generated for development environment if no `NODE_ENV` is set.

 ### `yarn codegen`

 Generate static types for GraphQL queries by using the schema from the backend server.